Frequently Asked Questions

 What will happen at the initial consultation?

 A Registered Speech-Language Pathologist (RSLP) will meet with the child and parent(s).
+At the initial consultation, the SLP will spend time with the family discussing the learner’s history, concerns, and goals for Speech-Language therapy.
 A screening of speech, language and communication skills will be conducted through informal assessment and formal assessment when appropriate.
 A discussion of the areas of strength and weakness will occur.
 A consultation report may be given to you at this session highlighting areas of strength, concern and recommendations.
 If a significant concern is identified at the initial consultation, then assessment sessions will be recommended so that comprehensive testing can be undertaken.

 Does the parent participate in sessions?